Maintenance Technician Career Guide: Duties, Skills & Salary

 As long as businesses require equipment and facilities to remain operational, maintenance technicians will have ongoing, stable job prospects.
 Additionally, as technology evolves, skilled technicians will become even more integral to ensure maintenance programs run smoothly and malfunctions are prevented.

-Career Growth
+Career Progression

 As you elevate your understanding about various types of equipment, your skillset will be more valuable to your current (and other) employers and potentially earn you more advanced technical roles.
+Similarly, technicians that specialize in areas like HVAC, electrical or machinery maintenance find it easier to advance to management roles.
+Earning maintenance certifications like the Certified Maintenance and Reliability Technician (CMRT) certification also help with employment growth and progression.

 Competitive Benefits Packages